genderkit/genderkit/surgery-checklist.md

 ### Shopping list

 Here are some things you might need in the weeks after your surgery while you recover.
+You should be able to buy all these things from either a supermarket or a pharmacy.

 {% include checklist checklist="shopping" %}